Efficient Human-in-the-Loop Optimization via Priors Learned from User Models: Synthetic test 2: Simulating softkeyboard typing

 \subsection{Result of Test 2.1 (Evaluating Weight Information)}

 Similar to the previous test, Test 2.1 is designed to evaluate the value of the weight information.
 We sampled 20 test functions from the exact same range as the one used for training.
 We again exclude the condition with novel detection (NAF-w/o-Weight) from this test as there will not be novel functions.
 The log regret results are presented in \autoref{fig:test2}, left panel. \method and NAF-w/o-Weight start from an overall better performance than the others.
-Especially, \method converge to optimal performance around the second iteration, and NAF-w/o-Weight converges around the fifth iteration, showing \method still benefits from the additional weight information as a part of the input.
+Especially, \method converges to optimal performance around the second iteration, and NAF-w/o-Weight converges around the fifth iteration, showing \method still benefits from the additional weight information as a part of the input.
 We observed that TAF with 15 prior models struggled to improve significantly in this case.
 This might be because of the higher number of parameters (2 in Test 1 and 6 in Test 2).
 To cover this number of dimensions, potentially more models will be required.
-Finally, same as the previous test, Standard BO starts from a worse performance and gradually converges toward optimal performance.
+Furthermore, same as the previous test, Standard BO starts from a worse performance and gradually converges toward optimal performance.
+Finally, to further analyze the benefit of incorporating the weight information, we run independent-samples t-tests to specifically compare the resulting performance of \method and NAF-w/o-Weight at all iterations.
+We found significant differences in iterations 1-4, all $p<0.05$.
+This shows that the weight information supports more efficient adaptation in the earlier iterations.